-The desire to understand CCA deployment motivated the development of CCA classifiers starting with TBIT in 2001 [27, 40, 42, 46, 56].
+The desire to understand CCA deployment motivated the development of CCA classifiers starting with TBIT in 2001 [29, 41, 43, 47, 57].
 Most of these tools focus on estimating the CCA's congestion window (CWND) by requesting a bulk data transfer from the server and then observing the transfer's reaction to dropping and delaying packet acknowledgments or to modulating the available bandwidth.
-Unfortunately, state-of-the-art CCA classifiers using these techniques, e.g., Gordon [40] and Inspector Gadget [27], have several limitations that prevent them from providing a truly comprehensive picture of CCA deployments.
+Unfortunately, state-of-the-art CCA classifiers using these techniques, e.g., Gordon [41] and Inspector Gadget [29], have several limitations that prevent them from providing a truly comprehensive picture of CCA deployments.
 We discuss prior approaches and their limitations in detail in §2.

-We seek to develop a CCA classifier with several desirable properties:

-Complete support for well-known CCAs: A CCA classifier should be able to identify known CCAs with minimal errors.
+We seek to develop a CCA classifier with several desirable properties: Support for all well-known CCAs: A CCA classifier should be able to identify known CCAs with minimal errors.
 Supporting identification of the 15 built-in wide area CCAs in Linux is especially desirable.

-Efficient and nearly-passive: Network measurements should aim to be as lightweight and minimally burdensome as possible on non-cooperating parties.
+Efficient and nearly-passive: Network measurements should aim to be as lightweight and minimally burdensome as possible

+$^1Although our measurement study at the conclusion of this paper suggests that Akamai has largely dropped FastTCP in favor of BBR and www.facebook.com uses Cubic.$ on non-cooperating parties.
 Heavyweight techniques make it difficult to perform large-scale measurement studies and can lead to measurement tools being 'blocklisted' by services.